SOLIHULL AUTISM ASSESSMENT SERVICE

 How can I be confident of the clinicians' skills and expertise?

 All our clinicians are registered with the Health & Care Professionals Council, the independent body that regulates the work of healthcare professionals.
-They are also registered with their individual professional bodies, including the British Psychological Society and the Royal College of Speech & Language Therapists.
+They are also registered with their individual professional bodies, including the British Psychological Society and the Royal Colleges of Nursing and Speech & Language Therapists.
 These bodies set professional standards and keep a register of professionals who continue to meet these standards, evidenced by ongoing professional development.
 You can check the registration of our clinicians by visiting the HCPC website.

-How long does the assessment take?
+How long do the assessments take?

 Do I have to attend an initial consultation if I'm sure I want to go ahead with the full diagnostic assessment?